 In October 1998, Richard Hugo House officially opened its doors to the community with “The Power of Place: A Celebration of Richard Hugo,” a three-day symposium that explored Richard Hugo’s work and the power of place that it conjured.
 Hugo House remained in an old building that served its needs until May of 2016, when it moved to a temporary location on Capitol Hill.

 Hugo House is now a hub for a swelling community—one that is producing some of the nation’s most dedicated writers.
-Hugo House is aiming to open a brand-new home for writers in the summer of 2018, a place tailored to programs for writers and readers and dedicated to everyone who loves the art of writing.
+Hugo House opened a brand-new home for writers in the fall of 2018, a place tailored to programs for writers and readers and dedicated to everyone who loves the art of writing.